 2016.
 Office Location Rochester, NY Monroe County.
-SSNY designated as agent of LLC upon whom process Mills Insurance Agency, LLC of org. filed Sec'y of State (SSNY) January 6, against it may be served.
-SSNY shall mail copy of process 620 Titus Ave., Rochester, NY 14617.
-Purpose: Any lawful activities.
-NOTICE OF FORMATION OF Flanagan LEGAL NOTICE disabled community who would like to request a disability-related accommodation in addressing the City, are available if requested at least 3 businessing apprior to the meeting.
-Later requests will be accommodated to the ings should notify Maria Oliver at (585) 428-6579.
-Every effort will be made to bility requiring special accommoda-tions to attend one of the public meetextent feasible.
-Any person with a disareasonable accommodations.
+SSNY designated as agent of LLC upon whom process against it may be served.
+SSNY shall mail copy of process 620 Titus Ave., Mills Insurance Agency, Land Sec'y of State (SSNY) January 6, filed Sec'y of State (SSNY) January 6, NOTICE OF FORMATION OF Flanagan Rochester, NY 14617 to City meeting policies and/or procedures such as to assist members of the disabled community who would like to request a disability-related accommodation in addressing the City, are available if requested at least 3 business days prior to the meeting.
+Later requests will be accommodated to the extent feasible.
+Any person with a disainterpreters; other auxiliary aids and services, or reasonable modifications bility requiring special accommodations to attend one of the public meetings should notify Maria Oliver at (585) 428-6579.
+Every effort will be made to